Musakalamz/wireframing/README.md

 Example: Instead of debating abstract ideas, a wireframe lets a team _see_ the navigation flow and fix potential pain points early.

 ---

+## 📖 Wireframing in Practice

+Imagine a startup building a **food delivery app**.
+Initially, the team placed the "Checkout" button deep inside multiple steps.
+Through **wireframing sessions**, usability testing revealed that users struggled to find it.

+By adjusting the wireframe and moving the "Checkout" button to a more prominent spot, the team:

+- Reduced drop-offs during ordering.
+- Improved customer satisfaction.
+- Saved time by fixing the issue before costly development.

+**Summary:** Wireframing acted as a safeguard, catching usability issues early and ensuring the final product was **intuitive and user-friendly**.

+---